Kassler

 In addition to pork, chicken prepared 'Kasseler' style is available at some butchers.

 It is unclear where the name comes from.
 It is often said that the name derived from a Berlin-based butcher called Cassel who prepared the cut in the late 19th century.
 However, records of the town's inhabitants show that in the 19th century no butcher named Cassel or Kassel was living in Berlin.
 Likewise, it is not possible to prove that Kasseler comes from the German town Kassel.

+In Sweden, kassler usually consists of hot smoked pork loin that is eaten as is or slightly fried.